-Gun safes are not, in general, rated and verified by the UL (Underwriters Lab) and each manufacturer can make their own time & temperature rating claim.
-The good news is most back it up with their own version of a warranty.
+Gun safes are not, in general, rated and verified by the UL (Underwriters Lab), and each manufacturer can make their own time & temperature rating claim.
+The good news is most back it up with their version of a warranty.

 I’m not sure how often you’d mount a gun safe on the 2nd floor of your home, but it’s at least another measure of how these products can keep your firearms safe.

-A number of safes are rated as RSC (“Residential Security Container”) by UL (technically UL 1037) which is a standard that defines performance requirements for security and fire-resistant products.
+Several safes are rated as RSC (“Residential Security Container”) by UL (technically UL 1037), which is a standard that defines performance requirements for security and fire-resistant products.

 Gun safes are designed to keep unwanted people out of your collection – people tend to use things like drills, hammers, chisels, pry bars, and screwdrivers to crack your safe – but they don’t use fire (unless they’re maniacs).

-The RSC standard takes these kinds of physical attacks into account and has incremental layers of performance to define additional degrees of performance protection (e.g. higher ratings mean more punishment for a longer time).
+The RSC standard takes these kinds of physical attacks into account.
+It has incremental layers of performance to define additional degrees of performance protection (e.g., higher ratings mean more punishment for a longer time).
 We wanted to see RSC ratings on the products we recommend.

-- UL geekery ahead: It’s important to know these two categories under UL 1037 – security products and fire-resistant products – each has its own standards.
-You won’t see safes rated for fire resistance by UL because security devices and fire-resistant devices have different performance requirements.
+- UL geekery ahead: It’s essential to know these two categories under UL 1037 – security products and fire-resistant products – each has different standards.
+You won’t see safes rated for fire resistance by UL because security devices and fire-resistant devices have additional performance requirements.
 Gun safes are security devices – not fire-resistant containers (at least in the eyes of UL.)

-When it comes to size & capacity, there are two things that should guide your decision-making:
+When it comes to size & capacity, two things should guide your decision-making:

-- The size of your collection – If you have 10 guns to store you’re probably not in the market for a 5 gun safe.
-That being said, the one important thing to note about manufacturer’s claims on capacity is they are rated without scopes.
-To ensure you can get all your tricked out pieces in the safe of your choosing you should double the capacity you think you’ll need.
+- The size of your collection – If you have ten guns to store, you’re probably not in the market for a five-gun safe.
+The one important thing to note about the manufacturer’s claims on capacity is they are rated without scopes.
+To ensure you can get all your tricked-out pieces in the safe of your choosing, you should double the capacity you think you’ll need.

 No organization tests or certifies how waterproof gun safes are, so we leaned on the companies’ claims about their safes’ water resistance.